Certora Technology White Paper

 Certora is a leading provider of technology and services for eliminating vulnerabilities in smart contracts.
 This white paper outlines the technology that makes Certora unique, explaining both its power and its current limitations.

 We assume readers are familiar with the basic ideas of smart contracts.
-More details of the examples mentioned in this document can be found in the demo area of our website.
+More details of the examples mentioned in this document can be found here.

 Certora Tool Suite